 Therefore, the dangers of combining kratom and alcohol are multiplied by the fact that they are both addictive substances.
 Because of the nature of these two substances, it is best to avoid taking them together to prevent the addiction from sitting in.
 If an addiction to taking kratom and alcohol does occur, there is very little information about withdrawal symptoms, the timeline, and how to treat withdrawal from these two substances.

 Addicted to Kratom or Alcohol?
 The Time to Get Help is Now

 If you find yourself addicted to combining and taking these two substances, it is important to get help.
 Not only because addiction to any substance is an issue that must be addressed, but because of the little information scientists and doctors have about addiction to kratom and alcohol.

-If you are suffering from an addiction, please reach out to us today to begin your journey to a brighter future free from the control of substances.
-You deserve to live a life that is free from substances, and our professional staff is eager to help you.
+If you are suffering from alcoholism, please reach out to us today to begin your journey to a brighter future free from the control of substances.
+You deserve to live a life that is free from substances, and the team at our Orange County alcohol rehab is here to help!

 Ocean Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial policy.

 - National Institute on Drug Abuse.
 Kratom.
 National Institute on Drug Abuse.
 Published March 25, 2022.
 Accessed July 27, 2022. https://nida.nih.gov/research-topics/kratom

 - Corkery JM, Streete P, Claridge H, et al. Characteristics of deaths associated with kratom use.
 J Psychopharmacol.
 2019;33(9):1102-1123. doi:10.1177/0269881119862530